 Another thing you can do to draw readers in is to add a quick subtitle explaining what your book is about.
 If your book has a one-word title, most of the time that isn’t enough to explain what genre your book is in.
 By simply adding a subtitle like, “A Real Life Crime Tale”, that’s more than enough to get much more attention.
 (There’s a whole art and science around the choice of title and subtitle, which we will save for another blog article.)

 Sometimes, your design and title are all that you need.
 An image isn’t always necessary when it comes to nonfiction, as long as you still make the design strong enough to stand on its own.
 How can you do this?
 With smart design.

 Check out Dave Crumby’s Real, a nonfiction book on real estate and self-help.
 See how the corners have some shadow, drawing you to look into the middle where the first word you see is a big “REAL” in dark red.
-The spacing, color, shades, and simplicity of the cover all combine to make it a success, and it probably took less than an hour to make.
+The spacing, colour, shades, and simplicity of the cover all combine to make it a success, and it probably took less than an hour to make.

 Following the general rules for nonfiction cover design can help, but the fact of the matter is, there are plenty of sub-genres in the nonfiction category, and each sub-genre has its own ‘thing’.
 Being different isn’t always great when it comes to cover design, because a cover is meant to draw audiences in.
 But how can the audience be drawn in if they don’t even know what they are looking at?